 Originally from Sicily, Salvo Toscano moved to the UK in 1994 “just for a couple of years.”
-After some time in Bristol and a couple of other places, he ended up in Reading in 2001 and been here ever since.
-Having spent time working in IT and telecoms and a spell as a stay at home dad, he is now a photographer who has worked alongside Jelly and regularly exhibits at the Whiteknights Studio Trail.
-He lives in the university area with his wife and daughter.
+After some time in Bristol and a couple of other places, he ended up in Reading in 2001 and stayed until July 2021 when he moved back to Italy.
+Having spent time working in IT and telecoms and a spell as a stay at home dad, he is now a photographer who has worked alongside Jelly and regularly exhibited at the Whiteknights Studio Trail.

 What have you missed most in lockdown?

 Aside from the impact on photography of course?
 Not being able to hop on a train to London to enjoy a nice exhibition and not being able to sit in a café for some people watching.

 What’s your favourite thing about Reading?